Shivani-Parihar99/OOPs/Class.md

 # Data Members
 These are also known as the member variables of a class.
 This is because they contain the information relevant to the object of the class.
 A car object would have a top speed, the number of seats it has, and so many other pieces of data that we could store in variables.

+# Member Functions#
+This category of attributes enables the class object to perform operations using the member variables.
+In the case of the car class, the Refuel() function would fill up the FuelTank property of the object.